wesdoyle/sicp-meetup/sicp-files/meetup_01/notes_01.md

-# Section 1.1: Building Abstractions with Procedures
+# Section 1.1: Building Abstractions with Procedures (Meetup 1)

 ## 1.1: The Elements of Programming - Notes